On quasinormal modes in 4D black hole solutions in the model with anisotropic fluid: Abstract

 \section{Abstract}

-We consider a family of 4-dimensional black hole solutions from Ref. \cite{DIM} governed by natural number $q= 1, 2, 3 , \dots$, which appear in the model with anisotropic fluid and the equations of state: $p_r = -\rho (2q-1)^{-1}$, $p_t = - p_r$, where $p_r$ and $p_t$ are pressures in radial and transverse directions, respectively, and $\rho > 0$ is the density.
+We consider a family of 4-dimensional black hole solutions from Dehnen et al. ( Grav.
+Cosmol.
+9:153, arXiv: gr-qc/0211049, 2003) governed by natural number $q= 1, 2, 3 , \dots$, which appear in the model with anisotropic fluid and the equations of state: $p_r = -\rho (2q-1)^{-1}$, $p_t = - p_r$, where $p_r$ and $p_t$ are pressures in radial and transverse directions, respectively, and $\rho > 0$ is the density.
 These equations of state obey weak, strong and dominant energy conditions.
 For $q = 1$ the metric of the solution coincides with that of the Reissner-Nordstr\"om one.
 The global structure of solutions is outlined, giving rise to Carter-Penrose diagram of Reissner-Nordstr\"om or Schwarzschild types for odd $q = 2k + 1$ or even $q = 2k$, respectively.
-Certain physical parameters corresponding to BH solutions (gravitational mass, fluid mass, PPN parameters, Hawking temperature and entropy) are calculated.
+Certain physical parameters corresponding to BH solutions (gravitational mass, PPN parameters, Hawking temperature and entropy) are calculated.
 We obtain and analyse the quasinormal modes for a test massless scalar field in the eikonal approximation.
 For limiting case $q = + \infty$, they coincide with the well-known results for the Schwarzschild solution.
 We show that the Hod conjecture which connect the Hawking temperature and the damping rate is obeyed for all $q \geq 2$ and all (allowed) values of parameters.